- Developers

 A brief introduction to a software design document

-Among the most important deliverables in a software development project is the software design document.
+The software design document is among the most important deliverables in a software development project.
 Your project’s success depends on getting this right.
-Just to be crystal clear — your project will encounter huge problems, even if you have great developers if you don’t get this right.
+To be crystal clear — your project will encounter huge problems, even if you have great developers if you don’t get this right.

 A software design document (SDD) spells out what your development team will code.
 It provides a detailed description of the technical solution behind your project.
 Irrespective of the development methodology used, you need to create an SDD early in the software development lifecycle (SDLC).